grafana/agent/cmd/agent/DEVELOPERS.md

 #### Prerelease testing

-For testing a release, run the [K3d example](../example/k3d/README.md) locally.
 For testing a release, run the [K3d example](../../example/k3d/README.md) locally.
 Let it run for about 90 minutes, keeping an occasional eye on the Agent Operational dashboard (noting that metrics from the scraping service will take